 Getting the best deal on an engagement ring

-For the best prices, time your engagement ring shopping to Christmas and just before Valentine’s Day.
+For the best prices, time your engagement ring shopping for Christmas and just before Valentine’s Day.
 Also, do some research about ring choices and diamond quality so that you’re an informed ring shopper and know a good deal when you see one.

 Your options for engagement ring financing